masolimano/maneage/README-hacking.md

        is defined in `initialize.mk`.
 So you can use it anywhere in your project.

+     * *Same commit hashes*: each dataset may have been created at different phases of your project's history.
+If you simply upload the produced datasets, they may therefore have different commits on them.
+To avoid confusing your readers (and your self in the future), it is best that they all have the same commit hash (which will also be the commit hash printed in the paper).
+So upon publication, we recommend deleting all of them and running `./project make` to build them all with the same commit hash.

-     * *Copyright as metadata*: people need to know if they can use the dataset (i.e., modify it), or possibly re-distribute it and their derived products.
+     * *Copyright as metadata*: people need to know if they can "use" the dataset (i.e., modify it), or possibly re-distribute it and their derived products.
 They also need to know how they can contact the creator of the datset (who is usually also the copyright owner).
 So